Table of Contents

 Standard Death Benefit

-The simplest option is a standard death benefit that pays the annuity's contract value to a beneficiary.
-The beneficiary simply receives the current account value, whether it has increased or decreased since it was issued.
+The simplest option is a standard death benefit that pays the annuity’s contract value to a beneficiary.
+The beneficiary receives the current account value, whether it has increased or decreased since it was issued.

 Return of Premium

-Stepped-up Benefit
+Stepped-Up Benefit

 Guaranteed Increase